-Competitive climbing is focused on bouldering in the fall, and sport-climbing in the spring.
+Competitive climbing is focused on bouldering in the fall, and multi-discipline (boulder, sport-climbing / Speed Climbing) in the spring.
 Each season has 4 competitions (1 per month) along with a pre-season competition.

 While some schools have club teams that compete, our middle school and high school climbing league is available through the gym directly, independent of the school system, so you can compete regardless of whether your school has a team.